MOARdV/AvionicsSystems/README.md

 ## Other questions?

 Look at the [FAQ](https://github.com/MOARdV/AvionicsSystems/wiki/FAQ) on the wiki.
-If the answer is not there, please ask.
+If the answer is not there, please ask me.